Litter Box Accidents – What To Do When My Cat Won’t Pee In The Box

 Ron Hines DVM PhD

-A lot of cat owners see their pet as an intellectual equal.
-Be that as it may, your cat doesn’t know that that behavior irritates you.
-It isn’t doing it to annoy you, or as revenge from some perceived slight.
-If you decide to look at the problem as a “who’s-in-charge” or revenge issue, you are not going to solve the problem and there will be at least two unhappy individuals in your home – Kitty and you.
+A lot of cat owners see their cats as their intellectual equals.
+We talk to our cats – at least I do.
+We celebrate their birthdays.
+We buy them presents.
+Be that as it may, your cat doesn’t know that elimination issues irritate you.
+Your cat is not taking revenge for some slight.
+It isn’t out to get revenge.
+It isn’t doing it to to seek attention or to annoy you.
+If you decide to look at the issue as a “who’s-in-charge” or revenge attempt, you are not going to solve the problem and there will be at least two unhappy individuals in your home – kitty and you.

 Is This Always The Reason Cats Pee In Places We Don’t Want Them To?

-No, there are other possible reasons.
-Cats that spray urine to stake out territory rarely defecate in inappropriate places.
+there are many other possible reasons.
+One key is that cats that spray urine to stake out territory rarely defecate in inappropriate places.
 When cats urinate and poop outside of their litter box, it can be something about the box or litter that displeases them.
-It can also be due to a health issues. (although psychological issues might play a part as well [ref] )
+It can also be due to a urinary tract health issues. (although even when present, psychological issues and litter box etiquette can play a part as well ( read here & here )

-Although I listed these medical issues first, the majority of cats that are lax about peeing in their litter boxes do not have these medical issues – the majority have territorial issues.
-Us veterinarians tend to dwell on medical rather than emotional, situational or psychological causes for behavior because that is the way we were trained – that’s our living, that’s what we do.
+Although I listed these medical issues first, the majority of cats that are lax about peeing in their litter boxes do not have medical issues – the majority have territorial, anxiety or litter box hygiene placement or litter issues.
+Us veterinarians tend to dwell on the medical rather than emotional, situational or psychological causes for behavior because that is the way we were trained – that’s how we make our living, that’s what we do.

 Feline Urological Syndrome (aka FUS, FLUTD, etc.)